Zingerman’s Ginger Scones

 Some of the recipes on this blog, like Asiago Black Pepper Bread, are inspired by my childhood memories of some of their most popular loaves.

-For the dry ingredients, combine flour, sugar, baking powder, salt, and ground ginger:
+For the dry ingredients, combine flour, granulated sugar, baking powder, salt, and ground ginger in a large bowl:

-Whisk until blended, then work cold, cubed butter into the dry ingredients, squishing the butter cubes with your fingertips:
+Whisk those ingredients until blended, then work cold, cubed butter into the dry ingredients, squishing the cold butter cubes with your fingertips (or you may use a pastry blender or pastry cutter):

-Once the butter cubes have broken down, add crystalized ginger to the mix:
+Once the butter cubes have broken down into large pea-sized pieces, add crystalized ginger to the mix:

 You can also do candied orange peel, candied lemon peel, or currants, if you want to try some other flavor combinations!